Huanansaurus: Discovery and designation

 In 2015, Lü Junchang, Pu Hanyong, Yoshitsugu Kobayashi, Xu Li, Chang Huali, Shang Yuhua, Liu Di, Lee Yuong-Nam, Martin Kundrát and Shen Caizhi named and described the type species Huanansaurus ganzhouensis.
 The generic name is derived from Huanan, "Southern China".
 The specific name refers to the provenance from Ganzhou.
 Huanansaurus was one of eighteen dinosaur taxa from 2015 to be described in open access or free-to-read journals.

 The holotype, HGM41HIII-0443, was found in a layer of the Nanxiong Formation dating from the Campanian - Maastrichtian.
 It consists of a partially articulated, incomplete skeleton which includes a nearly complete skull and lower jaws, the first seven neck vertebrae, a humerus, ulna, radius and hand of the right arm, the left hand, the lower part of the right thighbone, the upper part of the right shinbone, and the distal parts of the right foot.
 The specimen is part of the collection of the Henan Geological Museum at Zhengzhou.

+In 2026, Hao and Xu assigned IVPP V34154, probably from the Tangbian Formation, to Huanansaurus and suggested that Corythoraptor is a junior synonym of the former.
+The specimen was donated to the Institute of Vertebrate Paleontology and Paleoanthropology and preserved an individual situated on top of a nest.